datalad-handbook/book/docs/basics/101-105-install.rst

 Isn't that easy?

 Lets see how much data is now present locally.
-For this, ``datalad status --annex all`` has a nice summary:
+For this, :command:`datalad status --annex all` has a nice summary:

 .. runrecord:: _examples/DL-101-105-108